Testicular Atrophy: Everything You Need to Know

 Chronic Medical Conditions

 Systemic conditions like diabetes, liver cirrhosis, and kidney disease can disturb hormonal balance and blood supply to the testicles.
-These long-term illnesses can indirectly affect the testes’ ability to function properly, resulting in gradual atrophy.
+These long-term illnesses can indirectly affect the testes’ function, leading to gradual atrophy.

 Substance Abuse